mmondics/openshift-intro/README.md

 The frontend application, `parksmap`, needs a backend.
 In this section, you will deploy a python application named `nationalparks`.
 This application performs 2D geo-spatial queries against a MongoDB database to locate and return map coordinates of all national parks in North America.

-21. From the OpenShift web console, click your username in the top right corner (i.e. `Workshop User NN`) and select `Copy login command`.
+21. From the OpenShift web console, **click your username in the top right corner** (i.e. `Workshop User NN`) and select `Copy login command`.

     ![copy-login-command](images/copy-login-command.png)

-22. Log in with your OpenShift credentials and click the Display Token hyperlink.
+22. **Log in with your OpenShift credentials and click the Display Token hyperlink**.

-23. Copy the line that begins with `oc login`, paste it into a terminal session, and execute the command.
+23. **Copy the line that begins with `oc login`, paste it into a terminal session, and execute the command**.

     Sample output: